g-edgah/backup_script/README.md

 when creating tokens for pull and push requests to github, consider creating a fine grained token with read and write for only the repo to be backed up

-the log file will contain sensitive info from the .env file. be cautious with it or change the code to not log sensitive info.